Hermiston Bankruptcy Lawyers

 What Types of Bankruptcy Are Available in Oregon?

 In Oregon, individuals typically file for bankruptcy under Chapter 7 or Chapter 13.
 Chapter 7, also known as liquidation bankruptcy, involves the sale of non-exempt assets to pay back creditors.
-It's suited for those with limited income, unable to repay their debts.
+It's suited for those with limited income who are unable to repay their debts.
 Chapter 13, on the other hand, allows debtors to keep their property and repay debts over time via a repayment plan.
 This option is ideal for those with regular income who can pay back their debts gradually.
 Oregon Fresh Start will advise on which route best aligns with your financial situation and future goals.

 How Does Bankruptcy Affect My Credit in the Long Term?